From my notes on the Li band’s 2013 visit to Leipzig (my book, p.339):

 Apart from the GDR legacy, I feel as if I am taking the Daoists to a holy site.
 I have played Bach here myself, even before the fall of the Wall, and have been banging on about him to the Daoists for years.
 On our visit to the fine new Bach museum they are as spellbound as I am, finally getting what I have been on about all this time.
 As I stand with Li Manshan at the urinals in the posh new loo there, he muses, “Wow, so this is where old Bach used to take a piss, eh!”

 Even before we venture into comparative studies of world ritual (what would a West African griot, or a ritual specialist in Nepal, make of the Li family?
 Or Indian musisians of Bach?), we might consider one instance from “home” that is also close to my heart as a performer.

 Some aspects of the early music movement may be of little relevance to Daoist studies.
-But since scholars of Daoist ritual study historical change, it’s worth outlining the kinds of ideas pondered by people in the early music scene—itself long subject to ethnomusicological scrutiny, from Taruskin to Shelemay.
+But since scholars of Daoist ritual study historical change, it’s worth outlining the kinds of ideas pondered by people in the early music scene—itself long subject to ethnomusicological scrutiny, from Taruskin and Butt to Shelemay.
 Much of this hinges on the discrediting of the romantic concept of “autonomous music”, unpacked by Christopher Small in his book Musicking, along with his fine dissection of the changing experience of concert-going.

 To be sure, for Daoist ritual a somewhat less distant comparison than Bach (for both social and musical features) might be Gregorian chant, in all its widespread geographical manifestations over time (see Chant)—again, far from its reified, sanitized, popular image.